 - Distinguish between the role of the board of directors and the role of management of an enterprise.

-- Describe the roles of the three standing committees within boards of directors required by the New York Stock Exchange.
+- Determine the roles of the three standing committees within boards of directors required by the New York Stock Exchange.

-- Evaluate the success or failure of an Enterprise Risk Management (ERM) framework.
+- Determine the success or failure of an Enterprise Risk Management (ERM) framework.

-- Summarize the benefits of adding a chief risk officer (CRO) or a risk council or committee to an ERM framework.
+- Cite the benefits of adding a chief risk officer (CRO) or a risk council or committee to an ERM framework.

 - Recognize certain success factors in risk intelligence.